 If you need extra support, the Trek Ultra can hold users up to 350 pounds.
 The Helinox accommodates users up to 320 pounds.

 The increase in weight capacity of the Trek Ultra is likely due to the heavier aluminum tubing used.
 That, again, comes at the cost of a higher weight and larger pack size.

-Do you mostly plan on car camping or using your new chair locally at sporting events or music festivals?
+Do you mostly plan on car or pop-up camping, or using your new chair locally at sporting events or music festivals?
 Then weight and packability likely aren’t much of an issue.

 In that case, you can gain a comfort-advantage by choosing the Trek Ultra chair.
 It has slightly larger seat dimensions.

 A full inch and a half wider, one inch deeper, and with a backrest that’s two inches higher than the Helinox Chair One, the Trek Ultra gives you a bit more room to get comfortable.
 It sits about a half-inch higher off the ground.
 That will help you if you have long legs so your knees aren’t in your chest.